-I was not very happy with the results of my search - the topic of 2FA is definitely not as widely discussed as Devise itself and, while there many possible options, only a few of them are well described.
+I was not very happy with the results of my search - the topic of 2FA is definitely not as widely discussed as Devise itself and, while there are many possible options, only a few of them are well-described.
 So I thought it would be helpful to write a blog post with a quick summary of my research as well as the solution that I eventually decided was the best.

 Assumptions: you have Devise set up and working.
 All you want is to extend it by adding 2FA based on SMS.

 Pros: Integrating takes very little time - just a few lines of code to get the basic setup.

 Cons: it only handles Authy and is quite expensive - it costs $0.09 for each authentication that requires SMS (if the user saves the device, this is no longer required) and $0.05 for each SMS sent.
 However, if all you need is to verify your MVP, it’s great to move as fast as possible and pay later.